-It also marks the first story in a 3-story arc – known as the ‘Black Guardian Trilogy‘.
-Unbeknown to the Doctor, the Black Guardian has also returned to wreak revenge after the events in the ‘Key-To-Time‘ season.
-By recruited Turlough, through a mind control crystal to draw the Doctor into a trap.
+It also marks the first part of a 3-story arc – known as the ‘Black Guardian Trilogy‘.
+Unbeknown to the Doctor, the Black Guardian has also returned to wreak revenge; after the events in the ‘Key-To-Time‘ season.
+By recruiting Turlough, through a mind-control crystal, to draw the Doctor into a trap.

-The appearance of one of the Mawdryn, as a horrifically injured man shakes events up.
-As he claims to be the newly regenerated Doctor – (with the real Doctor somewhere else at this point!).
-Nyssa and Tegan have no choice but to help him back to the Tardis.
+The appearance of one of the Mawdryn, as a horrifically injured man, shakes events up.
+As he claims to be the newly regenerated Doctor (with the real Doctor somewhere else at this point!).
+Nyssa and Tegan have no choice but to help the injured person back to the Tardis.

-He soon recovers enough to change into his true form.
-A zombified old man with a horrifying pulsating pot noodle brain, sticking out of the top of his head.
+He soon recovers enough, to change into his true form.
+A zombified old man with a horrifying pulsating brain, sticking out of the top of his head.

-For a secondary villain to Turlough and the Black Guardian, Mawdryn are unusually benevolent in their actual intentions, at least – initially.
-They aren’t here to invade Earth, steal its resources or kill humanity – they just want to die.
+For a secondary villain to Turlough and the Black Guardian, Mawdryn are unusually benevolent in their actual intentions.
+They aren’t here to invade Earth, steal its resources or kill humanity; they just want to die.

 “You see, Brigadier, thanks to your imperfect memory there is now a Lethbridge Stewart some six years your junior at loose in this ship!”
 The Doctor

-Mawdryn want the Doctor to willingly give up his remaining 8 regenerations, to create enough power to kill them.
-Obviously the Doctor is at odds with this idea and resists them.
+Mawdryn want the Doctor to willingly give up the remaining 8 regenerations, to create enough power to kill them.
+Obviously the Doctor is at odds with this idea and resists.

-It’s also nice to see the Brigadier back after an 8-year absence.
-However, his appearance as a teacher is jarring due to his part having meant to have been played by First Doctor companion – Ian Chesterton (William Russell).
+It’s also nice to see the Brigadier back, after an 8-year absence.
+However, his appearance as a teacher – is jarring.
+Mainly due to his part having meant to have been played by returning First Doctor companion – Ian Chesterton (William Russell).

-Scheduling conflicts meant that Russell couldn’t appear – so the Brig was chosen instead.
-Obviously, Ian Chesterton was a teacher in the First Doctor’s era and it made more sense him being in Mawdryn Undead as a teacher – instead of the Brig.
+Scheduling conflicts meant that Russell couldn’t appear – so the Brigadier was chosen instead.
+Obviously, Ian Chesterton was a teacher in the First Doctor’s era and it made more sense, him being in Mawdryn Undead as a teacher – instead of the Brigadier.

-But I suppose after retiring from UNIT, the Brig would have to do something.
-Although, I always felt his special army advisor role in Battlefield made more sense, for his militarial background – than being a school teacher.
+But I suppose after retiring from UNIT, the Brigsdier would have had to have done something.
+Although, I always felt his special army-advisor role, in Battlefield made more sense, for his militarial background; than being a school teacher.

-Overall, Mawdryn Undead marks a satisfying beginning to a three story arc, involving The Black Guardian’s attempts to equal the score with the Doctor.
-Its worth a watch, just for the pulsating pot noodle brain.
+Overall, Mawdryn Undead marks a satisfying beginning – to a three story arc, involving The Black Guardian’s attempts to equal the score with the Doctor.
+It’s worth a watch, just for the pulsating brain.